 This course examines selected issues affecting public administration.
 This course may be repeated for credit when topics are changed, but only one applicable special topics course can be applied toward each emphasis area.
 3:0:3

 Public Service Values

 This course examines values and the public good relative to public service, including ethical decision-making and professional responsibility.
-3:0:3 making powers, adjudicatory functions and judicial control over such agencies.
-Areas covered include: the scope of administrative power, judicial review, regulatory law, due process, and personal liability of public servants.
 3:0:3

 Administrative Law